 Aesthetics

-The visuals are incredibly colourful but may require sunglasses to protect your eyes from all that glare!!
-Okay, the colour is completely over the top and looks like a child would have picked the colours but who said Kevin was an artist?
-Thankfully, everything runs smoothly at 50fps thanks to the Blitter and is displayed in overscan too I might add.
+The visuals are incredibly colourful, but may require sunglasses to protect your eyes from all that glare!!
+The colour is completely over the top and looks like a child would have designed it, but who said Kevin was an artist?
+The game is smooth at 50fps, thanks to the Blitter and is also displayed in overscan, too.

 Chipmusic plays throughout, which I really enjoyed because it's downright awesome.
-Thankfully, it never overpowers the DMA sound effects bursting out of your Atari STe and that is how all games should be!!
+It never overpowers the DMA sound effects bursting out of your Atari STe, and this is how games should be!!

-Yeah, the colour palette is very trippy so let's annoy your eyes on final time with another screenshot...
+The colour palette is trippy, so let's annoy your eyes one final time with another screenshot...

 All that colour could drive you insane - if it wasn't such a great game!!